BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   modifiers that get applied at various Mayhem levels, mostly just to verify that it could be done.
 Works great!
 I don't actually have any plans to do anything with 'em, though.
+  - `mayhem_laffs.txt` - Mocking up a screenshot of a ridiuclous hypothetical Mayhem 20.
+Bit o' fun is all.
+(Though it does legit make Mayhem 10 into a nightmare.)

 ## Deprecated/Testing Mods